Vo7d/Vo7d/README.md

 Thanks for checking out my GitHub!
 Feel free to explore my repos, open issues, or reach out if you’d like to collaborate on a project.

+If you want to buy me a coffee you can do so here. https://www.paypal.com/donate/?hosted_button_id=U23QPP7RCVDHL Absolutely not necessary but i always appreciate you for it.
+Only do so if you can.

 Happy coding! ✌️